marcosmcb/housing-dataset-geospatial-analysis/scripts/exploration/DataExploration-HousingDataset.md

 </tbody>
 </table>

-The dataset has at this point over 9000 thousand observations and 12 variables, where one of those is the **target** variable.
-6 of those variables are of numeric type and the other 6 are of character type, some of those can be transformed in factors, but that will be done at a later stage.
+At this point, the dataset has over 9000 thousand observations and 12 variables, where one of those is the **target** variable.

+6 of those variables are of numeric type, 4 are of factor type and the other 2 are of character type.

 From the quick statistic summary above, it can be observed that: